 ISO, IEC, and JTC 1

-You can find a very readable overview of ISO's rules in the brochure Joining in 2012: Participating in International Standardization.
+You can find a very readable overview of ISO standardization in the brochure ISO in Brief.
 This is a great place to start, even though it doesn't describe exactly the rules we follow.

 We often speak of "ISO C++," and that's correct, but more crisply our work takes place under both ISO and IEC.
 The way ISO and IEC work together is that they have formed a Joint Technical Committee (JTC 1, since it's the first such).
 Because ISO and IEC have slightly different rules, the result is that the rules that govern our work are a negotiated compromise we call the JTC 1 Directives.